ObjectPascal-Community/1brc-ObjectPascal/entries/bfire/README.md

 - Version 3.1: Safer locking strategy - didn't work.
 - Version 3.2: Eight threads: two to read, five to tabulate, one (console) to rule them all...
 - Version 3.3: Use 1, 2 or 3 threads to read.
+- Version 3.4: For testing, use -t 0 option to turn off tabulation